kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 Ethereum On-Boarding Testsuite
 ==============================

-## Implement a Single Node Ethereum Test Network
+## Implement a basic test which tests transactions on a single node Ethereum testnet

 1. Create an account on [https://www.kurtosistech.com/sign-up](https://www.kurtosistech.com/sign-up) if you don't have one yet.
 1. Verify that the Docker daemon is running on your local machine using `docker container ls`